 These spots just aren’t random cities, they’re very popular attractions for tourists.
 This gets us to a point: Popular cities in India that attract tourists from all over, and places that you can find on National Geography like the Ganga passing through Varanasi, also tend to be popular hippie spots.

-Popular Hippie Places in India
+Popular Hippie Spots in India

 Let’s start away with the ones that I know best.